jozefg/JonPRL/doc/internals.md

 JonPRL has relatively few "glue" modules built on top of everything.
 There are only 4.
 Two of them are "eval" modules.
-They take the ASTs for tactics and developments and translate them into the appropriate notions for use in the `prover` section.
+They take the ASTs for tactics and developments and translate them into the appropriate notions for use in the `refiner` section.
 For example, in `development_ast_eval.sml` there is one exported function

 ``` sml